 Problem Procedure The Touch Pad does not work.
-Check the Device Select settings by the following steps: Click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
+Check the Device Select settings by the following steps: Click Control Panel -> Hardware and Sound -> Mouse under Windows System in All apps.
 In the Advanced tab, click Advanced feature settings> Device Select.
 On-screen pointer does not respond to pointing device operation In this instance, the system might be busy.
 Try moving the mouse again after waiting a short while.
 Double-tapping (Touch Pad) does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
-Within the Mause Presenties windows elicit the 2.
+To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System in All apps.
 Within the Mouse Properties window, click the Buttons tab.
-3. Set the double-click speed as required and click OK .

-Problem Procedure The on-screen pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
-To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
-Within the Mouse Properties window, click the Pointer Options tab.
+Set the double-click speed as required and click OK .
+The on-screen pointer moves too In this instance, you should initially try changing the speed setting within the Mouse Control utility. fast or too slow To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System in All apps.
+2. Within the Mouse Properties window, click the Pointer Options tab.
 Set the pointer speed as required and click OK.
 The reaction of Touch Pad is either too sensitive or not sensitive enough.
-Adjust the touch sensitivity.
-To access this utility, click Control Panel -> Hardware and Sound -> Mouse under Windows System group in the Apps view.
+Adjust the touch Sensitivity.
+To access it, click Control Panel -> Hardware and Sound -> Mouse under Windows System in All apps.
 If you are still unable to resolve the problem, contact TOSHIBA Support.